iluvpy/bootloader/README.md

 ## bootloader
-im just learning to write a bootloader and some bios routines
+im just learning a little bit of bootloader stuff and playing around with some bios routines

 ## dependencies
 - nasm